 An elongated ice floe B with size of 2 km by 1.5 km was detached from the ice field west of the ice ring.
-Under the influence of the Kultuk wind between 23 and 24 April 2020 it was displaced to the region of the eddy's outer boundary, where as we know current speeds are the greatest.
+Under the influence of Kultuk wind between 23 and 24 April 2020 it was displaced to the region of the eddy's outer boundary, where as we know current speeds are the greatest.
 Then, like a suitcase thrown onto a conveyor belt at the airport, this ice floe was rapidly transported along the eddy boundary.
 The image from 25 April (Fig 9b) shows that over one day ice floe B was transported for about 6 km (average speed 7 cm/s) almost without changing its orientation with respect to the eddy.
-Two lines of smaller pieces of broken ice floes follow the trail of ice floe B (Fig 9b) indicating curvilinear direction-displacement along the eddy boundary.
+Two lines of smaller pieces of broken ice floes follow the trail of ice floe B (Fig 9b) indicating curvilinear direction along the eddy boundary.
 Then on 26 April when it met an obstacle (ice floe A), ice floe B was expelled a further 2.3 km to the east, out of the eddy region (Fig 9 c,d).
-As the eddy no longer affected this ice floe, this time displacement occurred happened-without changing orientation to the North.
+As the eddy no longer affected this ice floe, this time displacement happened without changing orientation to the North.

 Ice floe A was located inside the eddy and its various parts were affected differently by eddy currents.
-As a result this ice floe manifested not so much lateral displacement as clockwise spinningrotation.
-A presence of a-thin and 2.3 km-long fishshaped band of white ice on the surface of ice floe A helps reveal to analyse this rotation.
+As a result this ice 340 floe manifested not so much lateral displacement as clockwise spinning.
+A presence of a thin and 2.3 km-long fish-shaped band of white ice on the surface of ice floe A helps to analyse this rotation.

-A sequence of images for 24-26 April 2020 (Fig 9) and PlanetScope image for 27 April (not shown) allows us help to define the positions of ice floes A and B at different dates (Fig 10) and estimate their rotation (Table 32).
-Ice floe B, whilste inside the eddy, was rotated 97° clockwise between 24 and 25 April.
+A sequence of images for 24-26 April 2020 (Fig 9) and PlanetScope image for 27 April (not shown) help to define the positions of ice floes A and B at different dates (Fig 10) and estimate their rotation (Table 2).
+Ice floe B, while inside the eddy, was rotated 97° clockwise between 24 and 25 April.
 Ice floe A experienced strong clockwise motion between 24 and 27 April, with a total rotation of 219°.
-The rotational speed of ice floe A decreased when it left the eddy region, but still continued, possibly likely due to the to angular spinning-momentum.
+The rotational speed of ice floe A decreased when it left the eddy region, but still continued, likely due to the to spinning momentum.
 This was not the case for the ice floe B which was on the periphery of the eddy.

 Figure 9.
-Same as Fig. 7, but f) 24 April and b) 25 April 2020, PlanetScope, red band, c) 26 April 2020, Sentinel-1B SAR, VV polarisation d) 26 April 2020, Landsat-8, red band.
+Same as Fig. 7, but f) 24 April and b) 25 April 2020, PlanetScope, red band, c) 26 April 2020, Sentinel-1B SAR, VV polarisation, d) 26 April 2020, Landsat-8, red band.
 A and B - large ice floes mentioned in the text, dotted line on (a) and (b) - position of ice floe B on the 23 April 2020.
-White linear features - cracks, black areas - open water.
 All time for satellite images is local time (GMT+8).
 Color stretching is different for each image to enhance the contrast.
-Grev palette on a,b and d - reflectance units (digital numbers) specific for each satellite, c - dB values.
-Projection UTM 48N.